Commercial Rates

 FAQs

-• The labour rates include a Mixer, Boom, two Wireless Lapel Microphones, and a cable to send audio to the camera.
-However, it's important to note that the Recorder is not included in the standard labour rate.
+• The labour rates include a Recorder/Mixer, Boom, two Wireless Lapel Microphones, and a timecode unit to sync with the camera.

-• In addition to the standard equipment covered by the labour rate, there are several essential pieces of equipment required by the sound department for most shoots.
+• In addition to the standard equipment covered by the labour rate.
 Here is a list of additional equipment that may be needed:

 Camera Links